rsksmart/devportal-1.0/content/rsk-devportal/guides/starter-kits/dapp-automation-cucumber.md

 Execute `test` or `npm test` script to run the tests using chromium.

-### Reporting

-- Generated reports will be located at `reports` folder
-- Since Cucumber is the chosen runner, reports and other config options can be found at `e2e_dapps_automation/cucumber.json`

 ## Writing E2E Tests using Cucumber

 [](#top "collapsible")